csaf-poc/csaf_distribution/docs/provider-setup.md

    The "csaf" selection lets the provider takes the value from the CSAF document.
    These affects the list items in the web interface.
    Default: `["csaf", "white", "amber", "green", "red"]`.
  - upload_signature: Send signature with the request, an additional input-field in the web interface will be shown to let user enter an ascii armored signature.
-Default: `false`
+Default: `false`.
  - openpgp_url: URL to OpenPGP key-server.
 Default: `https://openpgp.circl.lu`.
  - domain: The domain name.
 Default: `http://$SERVER_NAME`.
  - no_passphrase: Let user send password with the request, if set to true the input-field in the web interface will be disappeared.
 Default: `false`.
  - no_validation: Validate the uploaded CSAF document against the JSON schema.
-Default: `false`
+Default: `false`.
  - no_web_ui: Disable the web interface.
-Default: `false`
+Default: `false`.
  - dynamic_provider_metadata: Take the publisher from the CSAF document.
-Default: `false`
+Default: `false`.
  - publisher: Set the publisher.
-Default: `{"category": "vendor", "name": "ACME", "namespace": "https:/example.com"}`
+Default: `{"category": "vendor", "name": "ACME", "namespace": "https:/example.com"}`.
  - upload_limit: Set the upload limit  size of the file.
-Default: `50 MiB`
+Default: `50 MiB`.